gmarino2048/AGD_Project/CONTRIBUTING.md

 When submitting a pull request for a branch you've been working on, be sure to specify in the comments whether you'd like the branch to remain open or be deleted should the merge request be approved.
+If you want to get your branch up to the latest version of master, submit a merge request and say not to delete the branch.

 ### Multiple Users